-The United States Advisory Council on Human Trafficking, established by the Justice for Victims of Trafficking Act (JVTA), enacted on May 29, 2015, provides a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies to the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF).
+The United States Advisory Council on Human Trafficking, established by the (JVTA), enacted on May 29, 2015, provides a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies to the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF).
 Each member is a survivor of human trafficking, and together they represent a diverse range of backgrounds and experiences.
 The Council is appointed by the President for two-year terms.

 Information about the most recently appointed members of the U.S. Advisory Council on Human Trafficking can be found here.